 The waterfront is a stage for life's events to happen.
-Explore feasibility for installation of a solar light platform or interactive play feature that will attract people, especially families, to the Waterfront Square.
+Installation of a solar light platform or waterplay feature will attract people, especially families, to the Waterfront Square.
 These attractions also double as a hard space for other activation events to occur day or night.

-Murra Mia Walkway Concept Master Plan
+Map 4 Murra Mia Walkway Concept Master Plan

-- Enliven existing links and consider opportunities to use available land as urban 'parklets for day to day enjoyment, events, busking and mini-fesitvals. - 2.
-Murra Mia Walkway safe, continuous access along foreshore linking Smoke Point to Beach Road and beyond.
-Explore the feasibility of options to expand Murra Mia Walkway to adapt to coastal hazards.
+- Enliven existing links and consider opportunities to use available land as urban 'parklets' for day to day enjoyment, events, busking and mini-festivals. - Murra Mia Walkway safe, continuous access along foreshore linking Smoke Point to Beach Road and beyond.
+Explore the feasibility of options to expand Murra Mia Walkway as part of potential works to adapt to climate hazards.
 An option could include boardwalk cantilevered over a wave deflecting sea wall designed to create habitat for sea life.
 Integrated with lighting, furniture and pavements.
-Improving pedestrian access to the water edge should be sought with any option. - Look to achieve pedestrian linkages through to Orient and Perry Streets as well as one aligned with the Beach Road crossing lights as properties are developed or upgraded along the waterfront. - Assess opportunities to create a strong entry statement - new water access, carefully positioned artwork, feature pavements, interpretation point (e.g. Walbunga people story) and specialist lighting. - 5.
-Investigate potential pontoon for sea plane tours. - Future tourism and residential redevelopment areas indicative shading only)
+Improving pedestrian access to the waters edge should be sought with any option. - Look to achieve pedestrian linkages through to Orient and Perry Streets as well as one aligned with the Beach Road crossing lights as properties are developed or upgraded along the waterfront. - Entry statement new water access, carefully positioned artwork, feature pavements, interpretation point (e.g. Walbunga people story) and specialist lighting.
+Promote start of sculpture walk. - 5.
+Potential pontoon for sea 1plane tours. - Future tourism and residential redevelopment areas (indicative shading only)